oneananda/Software-Architecture-Best-Practices/Software Architecture QA/User Configuration Preloading.md

 - Step 2: Store the configurations in a thread-safe in-memory data structure (like a dictionary or a cache).
 - Step 3: When a user logs in, retrieve their configuration from the preloaded data instead of loading it from disk.
 - Step 4: Periodically refresh the preloaded data or update it as necessary based on changes.

+## Conclusion

+Assuming if the JSON does not contain any sensitive information, if it contains we need to go for a different approach like in-memory caching